KenyC/Jump/README.md

 # Installation

-Download this repo and run the following
+Download this repository and run the following

 ```bash
 make install